Permits and Forms

 The burn permitting system was established so our fire departments can keep track of open fires and so we know which open fires are controlled burns and which could be wildfires.
 Residents who proceed with an open fire without first acquiring a permit will be responsible for the costs of our fire departments responding to the burn.

 Cardston County would like to remind residents that development permits are required for any new development.
 You can pick up a development permit application from our office or print one off from our website.
-We encourage residents to contact our Director of Planning Services at (403) 653-4977 prior to submitting a development permit application to ensure that the proposed development complies with our Land Use Bylaw and that any necessary information has been provided.
+We encourage residents to contact our Development Officer at (403) 653-4977 prior to submitting a development permit application to ensure that the proposed development complies with our Land Use Bylaw and that any necessary information has been provided.

 You can learn more about the subdivision process on the ORRSC website